petrbouchal/statnipokladna/cran-comments.md

 - replaced T and F with TRUE and FALSE in whole package
 - replaced \dontrun{} with \donttest{} in all examples
+- updated examples so they do not use deprecated functions

 ## Test environments